Ssekyene/alx-low_level_programming/0x02-functions_nested_loops/README.md

 102. Prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.

 103. Finds and prints the sum of the even-valued terms below 4,000,000 of the fibonacci sequence, followed by a new line.

+104. Finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.